Disney Music Group: Distribution

 Originally, Disney Music Group did not have its own distribution network, either in its native market of the US or internationally.
-It had a licensing deal with Warner Music Group from 1995 to 2005.
+It had a licensing deal with Warner Music Group from 1995 to 2005, and BMG in Europe and Australia.
 Furthermore, Sony Music Entertainment was also a distributor of Hollywood Records' releases in mainland Asia.
 After the agreement with Warner expired, Disney engaged in distribution negotiations with other third-party companies.

 In 2005, Disney relied mainly on Universal Music Group and EMI Music, given the territory.
 UMG's Universal Music Distribution was responsible for distribution in the United States, Canada, India and other territories across North America, South America, Asia and Japan.
 Meanwhile, EMI conducted distribution in the United Kingdom, Republic of Ireland, Australia, New Zealand and several other territories across Europe, Africa and the Middle East.
 In both agreements, Disney handled its own marketing and other similar functions.

 In September 2012, Universal Music Group acquired EMI and initially pledged not to renew EMI's European distribution license with Disney.
 However, in March 2013, Disney Music Group renegotiated their agreement with Universal Music Group, in which distribution and marketing rights were expanded on a worldwide basis, as a method of incurring collaboration between Disney's record labels and artists with Universal's production department.
 This allows DMG access to Universal's large roster of award-winning music producers and songwriters.
 In return, UMG now will have access to Disney's extensive marketing entities (including ABC, Radio Disney, Disney Channel, ABC Radio etc.).

 Seoul Records, now Kakao M – South Korea's biggest music distributor – formerly handled the Disney music catalog in the 1990s.
 The catalog was later acquired by S.M.
 Entertainment.
 (Universal Music Korea currently handles the Disney music catalog in South Korea.)